zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-3.md

 Our story begins by Pete saying that since their office had been reorganized - since they had changed the company and who was working with whom - now he has to share “an office with Isabel.
 We’ve be en getting on each other’s nerves,” Pete says.
 To get on someone's nerves, “nerves,” means the same as to irritate someone.
 It's another way of saying that you are bothering or annoying someone.
 To annoy, “annoy,” is similar to irritate.
 So, you're get ting on my nerves - or that person is getting on his nerves.

 Pete says, “Hey, Isabel, can you cut that out?”
 To cut something out means to stop it.
 It's an informal expression, usually something that would be considered impolite or rude.
-If you say t o a child, “Cut that out,” you're telling the child to stop doing what they're doing.
+If you say to a child, “Cut that out,” you're telling the child to stop doing what they're doing.
 So, it's not a nice thing to say, not something you would want to say to your co -workers - the people you work with.

 Isabel says, “Cut what out?
 I’m not doing anything .”
 And Pete says, “You’re tapping your pencil on the desk.”
 To tap, “tap,” means to hit lightly.
 Isabel is taking her pencil and she's hitting it on the desk several times.
 Pete says that this is driving him crazy.
 To drive someone crazy is, again, si milar to to get on someone's nerves; it means to annoy or to irritate.
 There was also a song, I think in the 1980s, (Jeff sings) “She drives me crazy - ooh - ooh.”
 When a woman drives you crazy, you mean you love her a lot - you are very excited to be wi th her.
 It means something very different than the normal meaning, which is when someone drives you crazy, they bother you - they annoy you.
 Unless it's a beautiful woman, in that case, it would be a good thing!